NetworkBlockDevice/nbd/doc/proto.md

 * `NBD_REP_ERR_INVALID` (2^31 + 3)

-    The option sent by the client is know by this server, but was determined by the server to be syntactically invalid.
+    The option sent by the client is known by this server, but was determined by the server to be syntactically invalid.
 For instance, the client sent an `NBD_OPT_LIST` with nonzero data length.